Supervision

 Supervision sessions offer a neutral and safe space in which to explore and develop practice.
 They can provide information, clarity, guidance, challenge, insight and validation of career development practice.
 As a powerful vehicle for deep learning and enhanced wellbeing it is a key part of professional practice and has long term benefits to the individual, their organisation (if appropriate) and the client.

-In response to requests from CDI Members, this guide has been written by Registered Career Development Professionals, Rachel Mallows and John Walker, supported by the CDI’s Professional Standards Committee and Professional Development Manager
+In response to requests from CDI Members, the CDI Guidance on the Benefits and Delivery of Supervision report has been written by Registered Career Development Professionals, Rachel Mallows and John Walker, supported by the CDI’s Professional Standards Committee and Head of Professional Development and Standards.

 Whether you are thinking of training to be a supervisor or thinking about asking for supervision in your role, this guidance works through the basics of setting up that structure and pointing to additional resources and support.